 Water Resources (WRS).

-Students may select from one of these Specializations, or may select no specialization.
+Students may select from one of these concentrations, or may select no concentration.

 A minimum of 1 course (3 credits) from the following applied anthropology courses: